Nikhilagarwalgk/React_Notes/React hooks.md

 @ Web hooks?

 --> Webhooks are a way for one application to send real-time data to another application automatically when a specific event occurs.
 Think of them as automated messages or notifications triggered by events.
+A webhook is an HTTP callback that sends data to a specified URL when a certain event happens.

 @ Difference web hook and web socket?